-Tod Preston serves as MFAN’s new Policy Director, where he leads the coalition’s work to educate policymakers and other stakeholders about policies to enhance the effectiveness and accountability of U.S. foreign assistance.
+Tod Preston serves as MFAN’s Executive Director, where he leads the coalition’s work to educate policymakers and other stakeholders about policies to enhance the effectiveness and accountability of U.S. foreign assistance.
 He is a veteran of Washington, DC policy and political circles with extensive government relations and advocacy experience spanning Capitol Hill, the Executive Branch, and the NGO community.

 Tod joins MFAN from the former Glover Park Group and Finsbury Glover Hering (now FGS Global), where he worked from 2015 to 2022 as Managing Director and Senior Vice President.
 In its international affairs practice, he guided a diverse range of clients in helping to achieve their legislative and policy objectives.